xot/ElectraOne/DOCUMENTATION.md

 For device presets, the CC map tells the remote script which parameters need to be treated this way, see [here](https://github.com/xot/ElectraOne/blob/main/README-ADDING-PRESETS.md#device-preset-dumps).

 For smoother operation, values for such complex Ableton parameters are not immediately updated whenever their underlying MIDI value changes.
 Instead the ```update_display()``` function is used to update *all changed* values of such parameters, every ```EFFECT_REFRESH_PERIOD``` times.

+### Device appointment

+(TBD)

+## Threading

+### Uploading a preset

+The 'standard' way of uploading a preset is to send it as a SysEx message through the ```send_midi``` method offered by Ableton Live.
+However, this is *extremely* slow on MacOS (apparently because Ableton interrupts sending long MIDI messages for its other real-time tasks).
+Therefore, the remote script offers a fast upload option that bypasses Live and uploads the preset directly using an external command.
+It uses [SendMIDI](https://github.com/gbevin/SendMIDI), which must be installed.
+To enable it, ensure that ```SENDMIDI_CMD``` points to the SendMIDI program, and set ```E1_CTRL_PORT``` to the right port (```Electra Controller Electra CTRL```).

+Sometimes when the appointed device changes, it may not be possible to upload it immediately because:

+- the mixer preset is visible and we are in ```CONTROL_EITHER``` mode, or
+- the E1 is not yet ready for it (e.g. when a previous upload hasn't completed yet), or
+- it may not even be necessary to do so (e.g. because a device appointment change should not immediately trigger  an upload, see the ```SWITCH_TO_EFFECT_IMMEDIATELY``` configuration option)

+In that case ```EffectController``` keeps track of this delayed upload, and will initiate the actual upload when necessary.

 ## Dealing with ACKs and NACKs